schlatterbeck/pgapy/README.rst

 wrapped yet |--| still for many applications the given set should be enough.
 If you need additional functions, you may want to wrap these and send_ me a patch.

-Another feature of PGAPack is currently not implemented in the wrapper, the usage of custom datatypes.
-With PGAPack you can define your own datatypes complete with their custom implementations of the genetic algorithm functionality like crossover, mutation, etc. I don't expect problems implementing these, though.

 Reporting Bugs
 --------------